Welcome to Newt Class!

 Phonics/Reading

 Thank you for all your support at home with Phonics and Reading.
 Enabling your child to regularly practise their phonics has a huge impact on their self-confidence and reading.
+We are thrilled with all the phonemes they have learnt to recognise last term!

 Please continue to revisit all the phonics cards your child has in their reading folder to ensure that they know the phoneme (sound) and practise reading the tricky word cards they have too.
 We are now beginning to learn alternative sounds so when you hold up a sound card, your child might say 2 different sounds.
 Eg /ie/ can say /igh/ as in pie or /ee/ as in field.
 Our Year 1 page has some phonic videos to help you with the phonemes and we also sent home an explanation sheet at our Meet the Teacher session.